 Following a death, the family typically holds a velorio (wake) at home or in a funeral home that sometimes includes an all-night vigil.
 During the wake, friends and relatives visit to pay respects, grieve, and reminisce with the family of the deceased.
 A priest typically offers pravers.
-Following this 24-hour period, family and friends attend a church service then accompany the coffin in a procession to the cemetery for burial.
-For the davs following funeral, a period known as the novena.
+Following 24-hour this period, family and friends attend a church service then accompany the coffin in a procession to the cemetery for burial.
+For the nine days following the funeral, a period known as the novena.
 Catholic families sav special prayers at home or attend special church services.
-Similar remembrances are typically held 40 days and 6 months after a death.
+Similar remembrances are typically held 40 days and six months after a death.
 On November 2, Hondurans commemorate Día de los Fieles Difuntos (Day of the Deceased or All Souls Day) by gathering at cemeteries to decorate family graves with flowers and ornaments.